 A number of carbon monoxide poisoning cases occur during the winter months and during power outages.
-When the power goes out, people often turn to gas powered generators for a source of power; however, in the excitement of the outage, they often forget about the risk of carbon monoxide coming from their generator.
+When the power goes out, people often turn to gas-powered generators for a source of power; however, in the excitement of the outage, they often forget about the risk of carbon monoxide coming from their generator.
 This can be a deadly mistake.

 Another risk occurs when a home loses heat because of a storm or other events.
-When this occurs, some families may get their heat from a fireplace, wood burning stove or by turning on their kitchen gas stove or oven to heat their house.
+When this occurs, some families may get their heat from a fireplace, wood-burning stove or by turning on their kitchen gas stove or oven to heat their house.
 In these conditions, extra caution should be taken when using wood and gas stoves or fireplaces and especially when using the kitchen stove or oven to heat the house, for this can be very dangerous.

 Carbon monoxide is colorless, odorless, tasteless and can be deadly for pets as well as for yourself.
-Knowing the warning signs that your pet may be suffering from CO poisoning may save your pets life: also, you should know the symptoms that you may have carbon monoxide poisoning, for that may save your life.
+Knowing the warning signs that your pet may be suffering from CO poisoning may save your pet’s life: also, you should know the symptoms that you may have carbon monoxide poisoning, for that may save your life.
 (Learn the 11 symptoms you have carbon monoxide poisoning)

 Since pets can’t call for help or get out of the house on their own, it is imperative that you have a safe house.
-Just having CO alarms will not always provide the safety that they need; therefore, doing a safety check as a preventive measure is wise and if you want to go up another level of preparedness, have a monitored CO system or one that will notify you of an CO alarm going off.
+Just having CO alarms will not always provide the safety that they need; therefore, doing a safety check as a preventive measure is wise and if you want to go up another level of preparedness, have a monitored CO system or one that will notify you of a CO alarm going off.